 At it's core, a peer-reviewed journal is a periodical in which all of the articles are critically analyzed by experts in that discipline before being considered for publication.
-Other characteristics of a peer-reviewed journal (also referred to as Scholarly, Academic, or Refereed), are that it contains original research by experts in a field, written for other experts or students, and cites previous research extensively.
+Other characteristics of a peer-reviewed journal (also referred to as Refereed, Scholarly, Academic) are that it contains original research by experts in a field, written for other experts or students, and cites previous research extensively.

 Most of the library's databases have a check box to make it easy to search for only "peer-reviewed" articles.
 It will look something like this: